cuba/PiuPiu/README.md

 ## Encoding

-PewPew has some convenience methods for you to encode objects into JSON and add them to the `BasicRequest` object.
+PiuPiu has some convenience methods for you to encode objects into JSON and add them to the `BasicRequest` object.

 ### Encode JSON `String`